-She’s so right.
-There is an absolute sweetness about Buddy.
-Anyone that meets him, loves him.
-He’s a bit of a celebrity with my kids’ friends.
+My daughter’s assessment was so right.
+There was an absolute sweetness about Buddy.
+Anyone that met him, loved him.
+He was a bit of a celebrity with my kids’ friends.

-A little-known fact about me: I rescued and rehomed 16 dogs (and a pregnant momcat + her babies) in 2007 (before DIY, this was an early endeavor that kept me happily busy).
+A little-known fact about me: I rescued and rehomed 16 dogs (and a pregnant momcat + her babies) in 2007.

 - Two tension rods fitting up to 36″ in length